Edith Bouvier Beale: Life after Grey Gardens and death

-Beale moved to Bal Harbour, Florida, in late 1997.
-She was found dead in her apartment on January 14, 2002, aged 84; it is believed she died about five days earlier, either from a stroke or heart attack.
+When friends did not hear from Beale around the New Year, they called the complex she had been living in, who then sent somebody to check on her.
+Beale was found dead in her apartment on January 14, 2002, aged 84.
+It is believed she had died about five days earlier, either from a stroke or heart attack.
 The inscription on her grave marker reads: "I came from God.
 I belong to God.
-In the end—I shall return to God."
+In the end, I shall return to God."

 Legacy

-Interest in the Beales' story resulted in a variety of publishing and media projects as well as various mentions in popular culture.
+Interest in the Beales' story resulted in a variety of publishing and media projects, as well as various mentions in popular culture.